statOmics/MSqRob/README.md

 ## Contact

-We are happy to help you with any problems you might encounter when using MSqRob.
-For any issues or questions, please e-mail us at: ludger.goeminne@vib-ugent.be
+For us it is important to get user-feedback so that we can continue improving MSqRob's user-friendliness.
+Therefore, we are happy to help you with any problems you might encounter when installing or using MSqRob.
+So for any issues or questions, even if you think that they might be trivial at first sight, please do not hesitate to e-mail us at: ludger.goeminne@vib-ugent.be

 ## References